rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{equation*}
 $$

-This form is ready be plugged into the Euler-Lagrange equation.
-We obtain
+which gives us the $L$ function we were after.
+Plugging into the Euler-Lagrange equation we obtain

 $$
 \begin{align*}